samcana/final-project/README.md

 ## The Function

-(i.e. a recipe that features the 2 inputted ingredients, and whose total prep/cooking time is equal to or less than the amount of time that the
+The first iteration of the script took an input from the user with the name of an ingredient.
+It then used .str.contains on the ingredients column of the dataset, and returned a recipe that contained the inputted ingredient.
+The next iteration asked for a 2nd ingredient as well the amount of time that the user has available for cooking.
+Based on '&' and '<=' operators, the script returns a recipe that features the 2 inputted ingredients, and whose total prep/cooking time is equal to or less than the amount of time that the user inputted

-gh
-g
-hg
-h
-gh
-gh
-gh
-gh
-g
-hg

-## Clustering
+## Logistic Regression & Clustering
 ghg
 h
 gh